-15 Things to Consider Before Choosing an Affordable Summer Camp
+15 Things to Consider Before Choosing a Summer Camp

 With fond memories of cabin mates, campfires, swimming pools, and s'mores, it's no wonder that parents who went to summer camp want their children to have the same enriching experience.
 Whether kids go to sleep-away camp or a day program, they can gain new skills, experiences, friends, and memories to cherish.
-There are pricey choices -- an average of $690 a week for an overnight camper and about $300 a week for a day camper, according to the American Camp Association -- and then there are cheaper choices, many run by municipalities, educational institutions, and nonprofit groups.
+According to the American Camp Association, prices can range from under $100 a week to more than $1,500, but the average cost is $768 a week for an overnight camper and $314 a week for a day camper, with many cheaper choices run by municipalities, educational institutions, and nonprofit groups.

 If you're worried about costs, remember that summer camp programs can be within reach of families on a budget.
-Parenting suggests several ways to get help with the expense: Pay for camp the same way you pay for day care -- with a flex plan through your employer or taken as a credit when preparing your tax return.
+Parenting suggests several ways to get help with the expense: Pay for camp the same way you pay for day care -- with a flex plan through your employer.
 Check for summer camp scholarship programs and other financial aid.
 If you attended the same camp, your alumni status may warrant financial assistance.
 Finally, look for foundations that help families fund summer camp for kids.

 Once you've established your budget, determine whether your child would prefer a sleep-away or day camp.
 Younger children and first-time campers may benefit from a day program that returns them home daily.
 Overnight camps offer a more immersive experience, but make sure the facilities, meals, and location suit the needs of your family.